 Start Paying Your Current Tax Deposits on Time: you cannot enter into any arrangements with the IRS for back payroll taxes until you are making your current tax deposits on time.
 This is because the IRS wants to ensure that paying your taxes will not be a problem in the future.

 File All Missing Tax Returns: If you have any tax returns that have not been filed and that are past due, you must file these returns before the IRS can consider any arrangement to resolve your debt.
 The IRS forces you to do this to get you back into compliance and to ensure that any agreement they make with you covers all of your tax debt, including potential issues!

 Complete a Financial Statement: the IRS will require your business to complete a full financial statement disclosing all of the assets, liabilities, income, and expenses of the company.
 They use this financial statement to determine what kind of monthly payment they will require from you.
 Can’t reiterate enough how important it is that you truly understand what is required to be disclosed.
 Don’t just volunteer information that can jump up and bite you.

 What are the Penalties for delinquent 941 Payroll Taxes?

-You can be hit with 3 different types of penalties if you fail to file, fail to pay, and fail to keep up with your timely tax deposits.
+You can be hit with 3 different types of penalties if you failure to file, failure to pay, and failure to keep up with your timely tax deposits.

 2% - deposits made 1 to 5 days late (yes, even if one day late).